leostera/lam/README.md

 ## What is LAM?

-LAM is a **lightweight alternative to the BEAM** that runs as **Native and WebAssembly binaries**, both on WASI-enabled systems and browsers.
+LAM aims to be a **lightweight alternative to the BEAM** that runs as **Native and WebAssembly binaries**, both on WASI-enabled systems and browsers.

-It supports
+It will supports:

+* Immutable functional programming with proper tail calls
 * Concurrency via processes and message passing
 * Multi-core scheduling (except on the Web)